The-OpenROAD-Project/OpenRCX/README.md

 resistance and capacitance tables used for RC extraction for a specific process corner.

+The Extraction Rules file (RC technology file) is generated once for every process node and corner automatically.

 The detailed documentation can be found [here](doc/calibration.txt)

 #### Extract Parasitics